fabiofranchino/fabiofranchino.com/content/log/2022-12-15-how-to-modify-the-html-source-page-of-wordpress-before-to-send-to-the-user.md

+---
-How to modify the HTML source page of Wordpress before to send to the user
+title: How to modify the HTML source page of Wordpress before to send to the user
+date: 2022-12-15 02:30:00 +0100
+---

-If you need to create a Wordpress Plugin that is able to modify the HTML source before sending it to the users, here the basic code:
+If you need to create a Wordpress Plugin that is able to modify the HTML source before sending it to the users, here the PHP basic code:

 ```php
 function mod_func($buffer) {